Brand development that increases sales velocity, guaranteed.

 Inconsistent execution across channels is a silent brand killer in repositioning strategies.
 Coca-Cola Life, launched with a green label and natural claims, perfectly illustrates this pitfall.
 The goal?
 Reposition Coca-Cola for health-conscious consumers by leveraging market trends favoring “natural” products.

-The product itself misaligned with its promise.
+The product itself falls short of its promise.
 While marketed as “healthier,” a 500ml bottle still contained 34g of sugar—exceeding the World Health Organization’s recommended daily intake.
 Confusing consumer expectations further eroded trust and created backlash.

 This underscores a critical lesson for CPG brand managers: repositioning strategies require aligned branding efforts.
 From packaging to messaging, inconsistency tarnishes the brand image and negates any competitive advantage, undermining the repositioning’s potential.